 Before young people can get to the exciting part of learning to drive (actually getting behind the wheel) they need to apply for their Provisional Driving Licence.
-Due to COVID-19, the application for these was paused but luckily, you can now apply for one – so we’re running through how you do this!

 You can apply for a provisional moped licence from 15 years and 9 months because you can drive a moped from when you turn 16.
 You need to wait until you're closer to 17 before you can apply for a provisional car licence, unless you receive Personal Independence Payment.